 David Philip Hefti composer / conductor

-"Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence.
-He loves powerful contrasts and does not refrain from writing intense cantilenas.
-His music is capable of cumulative processes of concentration, and can unleash a vehement drive."
+"Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence."
 (Süddeutsche Zeitung)

 www.hefti.net